NicShang/Quant-Projects/Option Pricing Engine/README.md

   - Hedge analysis
   - Trading overlays and signal interpretation

-- **Extensibility & Reusability**
-  Structured the module for future development with clean class design, enabling rapid iteration of new signal testing in live-like settings—aligned with SIG’s research infrastructure philosophy.

 ## Example Outputs

 - Option price and Greeks at time of trade